 Leaving the bark at the back of it.

 Then we grafted the two shoots in a way that the narrow edge is towards the center of the branch and the bark at the back is lining with the bark of the branch.

 Another look.
 This is method # 3 in the 4 Techniques of Grafting Fruit Trees Post.
 If we did the same thing that we did for the olive tree on this tree, because it’s a fast-growing combination, the grafted branch would have most likely broken from the weight of the growth.

 Next, we wrapped it tight…

 To make sure that everything stayed in place…

 And covered it with a plastic bag.
 We didn’t add the paper bag on this one.

 We grafted three of the branches of this tree and left a couple to produce almonds.

-The same process will happen here… The shoots will start to grow green leaves, we will make a whole in the plastic bag, then the shoot will start growing into a branch and once it is established we will remove the bag completely and then give it a few more months before removing the tape too.
+The same process applies here… The shoots will start to grow green leaves, make a hole in the plastic bag, then the shoot will start growing into a branch and once it is established remove the bag completely and then give it a few more months before removing the tape too.